bfidatadigipres/dpx_encoding/README.md

 These handle the complete encoding process from start to finish, including assessment of the DPX sequences suitability for RAWcooked encoding, encoding, failure assessment of the Matroska, and clean up of completed processes with deletion of DPX sequences.
 If a DPX sequence does not meet the basic DPX Mediaconch policy requirements for RAWcooked encoding then the sequence is failed and passed to a TAR wrap preservation path.

 RAWcooked encoding functions with two scripts, the first encodes all items found in the RAWcooked encoding path and the second assesses the results of these encoding attempts.
-If an encoding fails, dpx_post_rawcook.sh will assess the error type moving failed files to a seprate folder, and create a new list which allows the RAWcooked first encoding script to try again with a different encoding formula, using --check-padding.
+If an encoding fails, dpx_post_rawcook.sh will assess the error type moving failed files to a seprate folder, and create a new list which allows the RAWcooked first encoding script to try again with a different encoding formula, using '--output-version 2'.
 If it fails again an error is issued to an current errors log, flagging the folder in need of human intervention.

 The TAR script wraps the files, verifies the wrap using 7zip and then generates an MD5 sum of the whole file.
 Both encoding scripts move successful encodings to the BFI's Digital Preservation Infrastructure (DPI) ingest path, and associated DPX sequence folders into a dpx_completed/ folder.
 Here the final script assesses the DPX sequences in dpx_completed/ folder by checking the DPI ingest logs for evidence of successful MKV/TAR ingest before deleting the DPX sequence.